 \subsubsection{Results}

-The results presented in Table \ref{tab:brats} and \ref{tab:lidc-idri} show our proposed method's performance on unconditional 3D brain MR and chest CT image generation.
-Our proposed approach not only outperforms most comparing methods in FID and MS-SSIM metrics, it also has the lowest inference GPU memory footprint at a resolution of $128 \times 128 \times 128$ and was the only diffusion-based method that could be trained at a resolution of $256 \times 256 \times 256$.
-Operating in the wavelet domain and profiting from the reduced spatial dimension also results in a relatively short inference time of \SI{35}{\second}/\SI{240}{\second} at the respective resolutions.
-Compared to the results presented in \cite{phung2023wavelet}, we did not find that incorporating wavelet information into the network's feature space (WavU-Net) increased the model's performance.
+The results presented in Table \ref{tab:brats} and \ref{tab:lidc-idri} show our proposed method's performance on an unconditional 3D brain MR and chest CT image generation task.
+Our approach not only outperforms current state-of-the-art methods in FID and MS-SSIM metrics, it also has the lowest inference GPU memory footprint at a resolution of $128 \times 128 \times 128$ and is the only diffusion-based method that can be trained at a resolution of $256 \times 256 \times 256$.
+Operating in the wavelet domain and profiting from the reduced spatial dimension results in relatively short inference times of \SI{35}{\second}/\SI{240}{\second} at the respective resolutions.
+Compared to the results presented in \cite{phung2023wavelet}, we do not find that incorporating wavelet information into the network's feature space (WavU-Net) increases the model's performance on 3D medical volumes.
 Qualitative results of our proposed method (WDM) are shown in Fig. \ref{fig:brats} and \ref{fig:lidc}.
 A qualitative comparison of samples produced by all evaluated methods can be found in the Supplementary Material.